 character boundary', ../src/libcore/str/mod.rs:1694

-You should use this with caution, since it can cause your program to crash.
+You should use ranges to create string slices with caution, because it can crash your program.

 Methods for Iterating Over Strings

-Luckily, there are other ways we can access elements in a String.
+Fortunately, we can access elements in a string in other ways.

 If we need to perform operations on individual Unicode scalar values, the best way to do so is to use the chars method.
-Calling chars on “नमस्ते” separates out and returns six values of type char, and you can iterate over the result in order to access each element:
+Calling chars on “नमस्ते” separates out and returns six values of type char, and we can iterate over the result to access each element:

 for c in "नमस्ते".chars() {